mfridman/protoc-gen-connectclient-go/README.md

 # protoc-gen-connectclient-go

-A Protobuf plugin that generates a **single Connect Go client for all services** within a package -- batteries included for the most common use cases.
+A Protobuf plugin that generates a **single Connect Go client** for all services, batteries included 🔋.
 For more information, see the [But why?](#but-why) section.

 [Connect](https://connectrpc.com/) is a simple, yet robust, RPC framework that allows you to define services using Protobuf and generate clients and servers in multiple languages.

-This plugin MUST be generated with the `protoc-gen-go` plugin to generate the base types.
+This plugin MUST be generated alongside the [`protoc-gen-go` plugin](https://pkg.go.dev/google.golang.org/protobuf/cmd/protoc-gen-go), as it relies on the generated base types.

 > [!NOTE]
 >